alanvivona/code-examples/README.md

 - - To build those examples [python](https://www.python.org/downloads/) and [anaconda](https://www.continuum.io/downloads) are needed

 - [Blog on machine learning with algorithm implementations in JS] (http://burakkanber.com/blog/machine-learning-in-other-languages-introduction/)

+# jsexamples
+no readme

+# learningNodeAPI
+no readme